 This urban park is 12 acres wide, providing a green chunk of well-developed land to downtown Houston.
 What was once a public eyesore is now a vibrant space being utilized by residents and visitors alike.

-If your desire is to unwind right in the midst of the city, Discovery Green has lots of gardens and lawns that are conducive to relaxation.
+If you desire to unwind right in the midst of the city, Discovery Green has lots of gardens and lawns that are conducive to relaxation.

 If you are bringing the kids with you, play areas will keep them happy and occupied during the whole duration of your visit.